 Social Media Marketing Degree

 Keeping current with job demands, Graceland University’s C.H.
-Sandage School of Business offers a social media marketing degree.
+Sandage School of Business and Division of Humanities offers a social media marketing degree.
 The Social Media Marketing major is an innovative, timely and interdisciplinary major of contemporary relevance to students that is intimately tied to the liberal arts and sciences mission and foundation.
 It is obvious that the demand and market for this major is growing.

-The Social Media Marketing program includes a unique combination of communications courses, business and marketing courses, and visual design courses designed to ready students for jobs in the real world.
+The Social Media Marketing program includes a unique combination of communication courses, business and marketing courses, and visual design courses designed to ready students for jobs in the real world.
 The major draws on the strengths of both the C. H. Sandage School of Business and the College of Liberal Arts and Sciences.

 Experiential learning is key in this fast-paced major and can include projects with all sizes of businesses from small local firms to Fortune 500 companies, internships, visits to companies, industry guest speakers, and the opportunity to be a part of the nationally recognized Enactus team and the endowed Sandage Center for the Study of Free Enterprise and Entrepreneurship.

 BA Degree - Social Media Marketing Major